How to Win The Race for Brand Relevance

-A newspaper can have the best new coverage and editorial staff, but if readers are diverted to cable news or blogs, relevance declines.
-If a customer becomes health conscious, loyalty to a high calorie beer goes out the window.
+A newspaper can have the best news coverage and editorial staff, but if readers are diverted to cable news or blogs, relevance declines.
+If a customer becomes health-conscious, loyalty to a high-calorie beer goes out the window.
 The threat emerges when customers are no longer buying what the brand is perceived to be selling.
-New categories or subcategories emerge as competitor innovations create “must haves.”
+New categories or subcategories emerge as competitor innovations create “must-haves.”

 So, how does a brand stay relevant?

 The goal is to create an option that competes with a competitor’s “must-have” that is close enough in performance so that your brand is no longer excluded.
 Over the last few years, several fast-food brands introduced menus items like salads and fruit smoothies designed to be “good enough” so that their brand is no longer excluded by the healthy-eating segment.
 Others have developed breakfast items for those that have gone elsewhere for that important meal of the day.
 McDonald’s, facing a threat from Starbucks to their breakfast and other off-hours business, introduced the McCafe sub-brand that created for many customers a point of parity with Starbucks in respect to coffee quality.
 McDonald’s got close enough to escape being excluded.